1999–2000 Boston Bruins season

 The 1999–2000 Boston Bruins season was the team's 76th season of operation.
-The Bruins failed to qualify for the 2000 Stanley Cup playoffs for the first time in the expansion era, ending a 29-year playoff streak which remains (as of 2022) the longest in North American major professional sport.
+The Bruins failed to qualify for the 2000 Stanley Cup playoffs for the first time since 1996–97 season.

 Off-season

 Following a second-round loss to the Buffalo Sabres the year previous, the Bruins headed into the 1999–2000 season with confidence that they could reach the playoffs for the third straight year under head coach Pat Burns.
 General manager Harry Sinden signed no free agents in the offseason and made no significant moves heading into the season.
 Goaltender Byron Dafoe was to be the starter for the third straight year following his best season in 1998–99, going 32–23–11 with a .926 save percentage.